purifycss/purifycss/README.md

 # PurifyCSS

-* Remove dead weight CSS not being used in your app.
+* Detects which CSS classes your app is using and creates a file without the unused CSS.

-Able to also detect **dynamically-loaded CSS classes**.
+Able to also detect **dynamically-loaded CSS classes** in your javascript.

 PurifyCSS has been designed from the beginning with **single-page apps** in mind.